EfraimLYP/UMich-SI-671/README.md

 # si671
-this is the code for si 671 final project
+This is the code for SI 671 final project

 I've added a jupyter notebook I used in this project.